 A few years ago I read in Lonely Planet’s magazine about Kotor being the top destination for that year.
-Since then I wanted to visit Montenegro.
-It sounded like a magical place in a small country in an unexplored region.
+Since then I wanted to go backpacking Montenegro, a country that only got its independendence in 2006 after a peaceful referendum.
+It sounded like a magical place in an unexplored region.

 But I was not the only person that had read this.
 Kotor is no longer the hidden gem it once was and Montenegro is quickly developing to become the Monaco of the Balkans.
 Luxury yachts and throngs of beach tourists dominate the coast in summer.